 Credit: Vocal and Songwriting credit on "i"

-Christopher Jasper was on of the members of The Isley Brothers who, as we all know, were sampled on "i".
-In fact, according to Wikipedia, he wrote most of their songs.
-He's also pretty dam successful in his own right.
+Christopher Jasper was one of the members of The Isley Brothers who, as we all know, were sampled on "i".
+In fact, he wrote most of their songs.
+He's also pretty damn successful in his own right.
 Dude has been in the game since the '70s and is still making music; that's not easy to do.

 Credits: Songwriting and production credits on "Institutionalized" and "i"

-Unless you are his momma, you probably know Columbus better as Rahki.
-At least I hope you know Rhaki's name because he's a big time producer with credits on Recovery, GKMC, and Faces just to name a few.
+Unless you are his momma, you probably know Columbus as Rahki.
+At least I hope you know his name because he's a big-time producer with credits on Recovery, GKMC, and Faces just to name a few.